JelleZijlstra/taxonomy/docs/biblio/histnatmammiferes.md

 - All title pages attribute the work to "M. Geoffroy Saint-Hilaire" et "M. Frédéric Cuvier".
 Uniquely, the "Ordre méthodique" for series 4/tome 7 lists only Frédéric Cuvier as the author.
-- Footnotes to the "Table générale et méthodique" refer to "mon père" (my father).
-Both Geoffroy and Cuvier had children, but only Geoffroy's son Isidore was a mammalogist.
-  (Isidore was 13 years old when the _Histoire naturelle_ started, so it may be safely assumed that the "M. Geoffroy Saint-Hilaire" who authored the series was his father Étienne.)
 - A footnote to _Otolichnus senegalensis_ (pl.
 96) on p.
 2 of the "Table générale et
-  méthodique" says "Le texte de cette espèce est de M. Geoffroy-Saint-Hilaire", perhaps suggesting that the text for other plates was not by Geoffroy.
+  méthodique" says "Le texte de cette espèce est de M. Geoffroy-Saint-Hilaire", consistent with the rule that most of the texts are by F. Cuvier.
 - F. Cuvier died in 1838; É. Geoffroy died in 1844 but became blind in 1841.

 The people involved are: